Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 # DataFlow
+It's a fully managed, auto-scaling execution environnment for Beam pipelines

 ## Architecture
 Based on Apache Beam.
 It's a unified model for defining both stream and batch data-parallel processing pipelines.